 NCDA Junior Achievement worked together to developed resources to teach students about the world of work and encourage them to engage in the career planning process.
 These resources are available to practitioners at no charge and are organized by education level and setting.
 The documents are in PDF format and are freely accessible to all.

-This is a blog about entry-level jobs.
-Every day, author Willy Franzen and his collaborators look at one employer and the jobs offered for recent college graduates, examining both online and offline media for information on jobs that may be overlooked because the employers are not part of the top companies that hire at the entry level.
-Visitors to this free site will also find job search advice and a similar examination of internships (One Day, One Internship—onedayoneinternship.com).
+This started as a blog about entry-level jobs.
+Every day, author Willy Franzen and his collaborators look at one employer and the jobs offered for young, talented individuals.
+Visitors to this free site will also find job search advice.

 Jeunesse Canada (French)